hzeller/rpi-rgb-led-matrix/README.md

 of which there are a few types out there; they can be chosen with the `--led-multiplexing` parameter.

+There are some panels that have a different chip-set than the default HUB75.
+These require some initialization sequence.
+The current supported one is `--led-panel-type=FM6126A`.

 Generally, the higher scan-rate (e.g. 1:8), a.k.a. outdoor panels generally allow faster refresh rate, but you might need to figure out the multiplexing mapping if one of the three provided does not work.